 |Distribution Method||Website content and incorporation into the selling process||Gated marketing content or direct distribution to prospects and clients|

-Now that you know about the differences between Case Studies and White Papers, which do you need for your business?
+You know about the differences between Case Studies and White Papers now.
+However, do you know which do you need for your business?
 If you’re still not sure, get in touch with us.
 We’ll help you figure out what option is best for you.